polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/forkless-upgrade.md

 cargo build --release -p node-template-runtime
 ```

 This will _override_ any previous build artifacts!
-So if you want to have a copy on hand of your last runtime Wasm build files, be sure to copy them somewhere else."
+So if you want to have a copy on hand of your last runtime Wasm build files, be sure to copy them somewhere else.

 ### Upgrade the Runtime